 Press Conference and Live Webcase

 The National Assessment of Educational Progress (NAEP) is the only nationally representative measure of student achievement.
-The NAEP 2009 Science assessment measures what students know and can do in physical science, life science and Earth and space sciences.
-Visit http://nagb.org/science2009/tuda/ for more information.
+The NAEP 2009 Science assessment measures what students know and can do in physical science, life science, and Earth and space sciences.

-The program included Q &A from the national audience.
-The Speakers are:
+The program included Q&A from the national audience.
+The speakers were:

-· Provost Winston Langley will welcome the national audience to the UMB Campus.
+- Provost Winston Langley welcomed the national audience to the UMass Boston campus.